MathiasStadler/thinkfan_debian_buster_12_v11/project_path.md

 Linux debian 6.1.0-28-amd64 #1 SMP PREEMPT_DYNAMIC Debian 6.1.119-1 (2024-11-22) x86_64 GNU/Linux
 ```
 <!--- THis empty line inside the block is necessary for correct format -->
-## IDE used for the project - MS Visual Studio Code
+## IDE used for this project - MS Visual Studio Code
 <!--- THis empty line inside the block is necessary for correct format -->
 ```text
 Version: 1.100.2